 Stove Top Cooking Substitutes

-Butter or margarine is also used to cook on the stove top.
+Butter or margarine is also used to cook on the stovetop.
 So, what’s a good substitute to use?

 - Pam cooking spray